Is Your Golf Driving You Crazy?

 It’s the second element that leaves many golfers confused .

-A simple game becomes more complicated than it should be when a golfer doesn’t understand how their mind really works.
+A simple game becomes more complicated than it should be when you don’t understand how your mind really works.

-This misunderstanding is revealed in the questions they ask themselves when they play or practice.
+This misunderstanding is revealed in the questions you might be asking yourself when you play or practice.